njanirudh/HBRS-AST-Project-WS18/README.md

 The goal of this software is to take output from different sensors and then process them to give combined result.
 Project link : https://github.com/njanirudh/HBRS-AST-Project-WS18

+## Week 1 Update :

+* Since the architecture of the code was well designed and the classes were properly decoupled, no major refactoring was required.

+The code already had provisions to add extra sensors and algorithms so no major class changes were made.

+Only a minor bug was found for one of the test case so a single line code change could solve the problem.
+More about the bug is given in the 'error_report.md'.

 ## Requirements

 For the initial prototype of the sensor fusion project the following are the requirements that are used.